lsarjanovic/The-Keyboard/README.md

 java --module-path ../lib/javafx/lib --add-modules javafx.controls TheKeyboard

 during code testing, and writing.
-Compiling TheKeyboard.java compiles all .java folders, for it is the highest file in .java file hiararchy of the project.
+Compiling TheKeyboard.java compiles all .java folders, for it is the highest file in .java file hierarchy of the project.
       The module-info.java is not compiled, but is not necessary to run the project outside of .jar file, which is why it is present in .jar file but not in project src file (which will be in TheKeyboard_project folder).